COVID-19 cancels Pops at the Post, Bell Tower Green Park grand opening - Salisbury Post

 COVID-19 cancels Pops at the Post, Bell Tower Green Park grand opening

-SALISBURY — Organizers of Pops at the Post and planners for Bell Tower Green’s grand opening have announced the cancellation of both events.
+SALISBURY — Organizers of Pops at the Post and planners for Bell Tower Green’s grand opening on Wednesday announced the cancellation of both events.

-Worsening COVID-19 metrics are to blame for both cancellations.
+Worsening COVID-19 metrics are to blame for the cancellations.

 Pops at the Post is a free outdoor concert held annually next to the Salisbury Post.
 The Salisbury Symphony gathers under the loading dock because of the roof’s acoustic qualities and plays to an audience gathered on Church Street and in the adjacent lot.
 This year, the event was scheduled to occur in conjunction with Bell Tower Green Park’s grand opening after taking a COVID-19 hiatus in 2020 and moving to the N.C.
 Transportation Museum in 2019 while the park was under construction.

-In a news release, Pops at the Post Chairman Joe Morris said the most recent COVID-19-related metrics have compromised the ability to provide a safe, free, outdoor concert.
+In a news release, Pops at the Post Chairman Joe Morris said trends in local COVID-19 metrics compromised the ability to provide a safe, free, outdoor concert.

 “Therefore, in the interest of public health, Pops at the Post will cancel the performance scheduled for Sept 11,” Morris said.
 “Our goal will be to reschedule the event as soon as our public health situation is stabilized and improved.”